kize1509/jetbrains-tasks/AI Agent for Fixing Failed Tests/Blind Snake Game/explanation.md

 - Missing current position feature and that implies that none of the Graph Search algorithms can be used.
 - The problem is a blind search problem.
-- No efficient algorithm can be used to solve the problem.
+- No uniformally efficient algorithm can be used.
 - Each solution step count depends on the grid size, goal position, and the initial player position.
 - Approach used is a straightforward *right - down walk* further explained in the solution section.

 # Solution

 - Solution is a simple yet effective approach.
-- When exploring a grid or matrix with rotation feature (torodial grid), we want to explore each row and column.
+- When exploring a grid or matrix with rotation (wrapping) feature (torodial grid), we want to explore each row and column.
 - And while exploring rows or columns in an incremental step fashion we usually get stuck in a loop.
 - Since we do not have information on A nor B, walk consists of prime number of steps in right and down direction.
 - The walk is called a *right - down walk*.